hugoduncan/dado/dev/ai/prompts/simplified-diff-edits.md

 Do not leave out any lines or the diff patch won't apply correctly.

-The indentation is significant in the diffs.
+The indentation is VERY significant in the diffs, or the diff patch won't apply correctly.

+You MUST provide at least two non-empty context lines at the start of the diff, and two at the end, when possible.

+You MUST NOT start a diff with a context line with no content.

 Start a new hunk for each section of the file that needs changes.

-You MUST provide at least two non-empty context lines at the start of the diff, and two at the end, when possible.

 Only output hunks that specify changes with `+` or `-` lines.
 Skip any hunks that are entirely unchanging ` ` lines.